Wollivan/SquadronLeader/rules.md

 Alright enough chatter, let's take to the skies!

-## Alternative Game modes

-### Team game

-You can change the feel of the game greatly by flying with a wingman.
-The strategy of how you fly together is totally up to you.
-Here are the additional rules for playing in teams:

-- Teammates should sit next to one another.
-- The playing order is determined by teams, rather than players, so within your team you decide who moves first, and once the entire team has moved, the other team goes.
-This is the same principle for attacking.

-### Quick game

-There are a few ways to make the game shorter:

-- Have everyone start with a max of 2 Health.
-- Designate a smaller playing area.
-- Allow players to gain more than 1 altitude per round.

-Feel free to experiment with the starting numbers, the original 4,3,3,2 is a guideline for balanced games, so going higher will change the game.
-As long as each player has the same choices it SHOULD be fair.

 ## Advanced Rules

 Now check out the <a href="https://squadronleader.netlify.app/advanced_rules">advanced rules</a> and see if you have what it takes to rule the skies!